Five takeaways from Trump's trip to the G-20

 "We take note of the decision of the United States of America to withdraw from the Paris Agreement," the end-of-summit document read.
 "The United States of America announced it will immediately cease the implementation of its current nationally-determined contribution and affirms its strong commitment to an approach that lowers emissions while supporting economic growth and improving energy security needs."

-The other G-20 leaders called the Paris Agreement "irreversible" and French President Emmanuel Macron announced an end-of-year summit in France to fete the accord's two-year signing anniversary.
+The other G-20 leaders called the Paris Agreement "irreversible" and French President Emmanuel Macron announced an end-of-year summit in France to mark the accord's two-year signing anniversary.

 But the White House balked at the idea that the statement was done to brush aside the United States.